geekgonecrazy/geekgonecrazy.github.io/_posts/2020-04-28-de-googling-my-progress.md

 When ever I do find my self having to access Google I do so in a separate Firefox Container.

 Overall I feel like I've done a great job removing my reliance on Google!
+I have a feeling I will be self hosting a lot more in the future.
+Maybe more on that another time.  😉